Linking up to some of these great parties! Be sure to stop by!

 Math: Same as before.
 Tenor had 5 lessons while Soprano did 4 and played games at www.coolmath4kids.com on Friday.

 Soprano is doing better with her Language Arts.
 We've found it helps if I have her read the instructions out loud before working on an exercise and if I help to clarify the steps she needs to follow.
-I also gave her "permission" to talk out loud as she goes through her work (which she didn't need but she's so used to traditional school and not being allowed to talk.)
+I also told her to talk out loud as she goes through her work.
 Being able to sound things out aloud is helping.
 She's still have a little difficulty with it but she's not as frustrated.
 I think we'll stick with the curriculum for a while longer.
 Given more time, I think it will start to click.

 Electives: